OnlyLoveOleg/ansible-role-mysql/README.md

 mysql
 =====

-Install and manage MySQL server.
+Role to install and manage MySQL server.

-Tested on:
- - Ubuntu Server 14.04 LTS x64

 Role Variables